Travel Agent Career Guide

 - Tuition and fees: $3,720 per 6-month term.

 Sample careers and jobs this business degree will prepare you for:

 This online degree program is an excellent choice for kick-starting your organizational management career.

 No need to wait for spring or fall semester.
 It's back-to-school time at WGU year-round.
 Get started by talking to an Enrollment Counselor today, and you'll be on your way to realizing your dream of a bachelor's or master's degree—sooner than you might think!

 A career in this industry requires a travel agent to have a definitive skill set, with some of the key skills being:

-- Problem-solving: Travel logistics are inherently complex where issues can pop up at any given time.
-Great travel agents have a knack of handling curveballs and quickly resolving problems while maintaining their poise;
+- Problem-solving.
+Travel logistics are inherently complex where issues can pop up at any given time.
+Great travel agents have a knack for handling incidents and quickly resolving problems while maintaining their poise.

-- A firm grasp on technology: This career is heavily reliant on technology like travel booking platforms and appointment scheduling software.
+- A firm understanding of technology.
+This career is heavily reliant on technology like travel booking platforms and appointment scheduling software.
 Travel agents not only need to have a firm grasp of this technology but be willing to continually learn about new developments and iterations.

 How Much Does a Travel Agent Make?